-Danse Lhasa Danse, a work created in 2011, is an ode to life, highlighting both the work of Lhasa de Sela, who died ten years ago, and the thirty-year anniversary candles of the PPS Danse company (2019).
-A choral work bringing together some 15 performers on stage, this vibrant show, which was warmly acclaimed at the time of its creation, in co-production with Coup de coeur francophone, echoes the unclassifiable repertoire of the woman who encourages us to celebrate life in all serenity.
+Dnse Lhasa Danse, created in 2011, is an ode to life highlighting both the work of Lhasa de Sela, who died ten years ago, and the candles of the thirty-year anniversary of the company PPS Danse company (2019).
+A choral work bringing together about fifteen performers on stage, the vibrant show, warmly acclaimed at the time of its creation, in co-production with Coup de coeur francophone, echoes the unclassifiable repertoire of the one that incites us to celebrate life in all serenity.

-The show, directed by Pierre-Paul Savoie, shows an evocative blend of song and dance with choreography by Myriam Allard, Hélène Blackburn, Sébastien Cossette-Masse, Roxane Duchesne-Roy, Pierre Lecours, David Rancourt, Pierre-Paul Savoie, Roger Sinha and Edgar Zendejas.
-Inspired by the magic of this double language, Lhasa Danse invites us to a happy and moving reunion, at the crossroads of genres, present and past.
+The show, directed by Pierre-Paul Savoie, shows an evocative blend of song and dance, with choreography by Myriam Allard, Hélène Blackburn, Sébastien Cossette-Masse, Roxane Duchesne-Roy, Pierre Lecours, David Rancourt, Pierre-Paul Savoie, Roger Sinha and Edgar Zendejas.
+Instilled with the magic of this double language, Danse Lhasa Danse invites us to a happy and moving reunion, at the crossroads of genres, the present and the past.

-The show was presented in several Quebec cities in the winter of 2020 and was the highlight of an evening celebrating the company’s 30th anniversary at Théâtre Maisonneuve at Place des Arts.
+The show was presented in several Quebec cities in the winter of 2020 and was the highlight of an evening to mark the company’s 30th anniversary at Théâtre Maisonneuve at Place des Arts.
 The tour continues.

 What they say about it:

 “Danse Lhasa Danse is a felt homage, but delivered in all humility to Lhasa and her work.
 It is also a marvellous meeting, organic, between dance, song and music. ” Iris Gagnon-Paradis, La Presse